 The homemade stuffed cabbage rolls origin is unclear, but they are common in Europe, Western Asia, Northern China, and parts of North Africa.

 It was published in a village recipe book titled ‘Hospice Family Favorites’.
 The original recipe’s instructions and ingredient amounts were made to feed a very large crowd of people.
-We’ve updated the recipe to be more detailed and for a smaller crowd.
-We’ve also included extra tips, instructions for baking them in the oven, slow cooker and for freezing the raw rolls.

 Cabbage Roll Preparation

+Step 1: Trim Ribs from Cabbage Leaves.
 Trim the rib of the cabbage leaves off, using a paring knife.
 This is in the center of the cabbage leaf.
 It is easier to roll the leaf when the thick, outer part of the rib has been removed.

-If the leaves are large, you can cut them into smaller pieces (we cut ours into 2 to 3 pieces each).
-They should be approximately the size of your hand, for a standard cabbage roll size.
+Chef's Note: The leaves should be approximately the size of your hand, for a standard cabbage roll size.
 You can go smaller or larger if you would like, but keep in mind, you will need to change the amount of filling you add.

+Step 3: Prepare the Cabbage Roll Filling.
 In a large bowl, mix together the rice, meat, onions, brown sugar and spices.

+Step 4: Add the Filling and Roll Them Up.
 Roll approximately 1 heaping tablespoon (or more for larger leaves) of the mixture up into each sour cabbage leaf.

+Step 5: Push the Ends In.
 Close the ends by pushing them into the roll.
-Repeat with the remaining leaves and filling.

 Baking Instructions